“Mighty Mouse”or Perhaps more Accurately “Mighty Guinea Pig”

 Large animals tend to have disproportionately smaller heads when compared to the body masses of more diminutive creatures so the estimates for this new animal – named Jospehoartigasia monesi are based on scientific deduction.
 If other fossils of an adult can be found such as limb bones then perhaps a more accurate assessment can be made.

-The picture depicts the rodent skull compared with a typical rodent of today.
+Pictures that have been circulated depict the rodent skull compared with a typical rodent of today.
 The parts modelled in grey provide a reconstruction of the entire skull, as can be seen the lower jaw and the incisors are missing.

 The fossil has been dated to the Pliocene and is estimated to be around 4 million years old.
 The skull is typical of that of a rodent but the animal was of an exceptional size.
-Perhaps wandering the grassy plains of South America eating roots, fruit and leaves and sharing the plains with Sloths and glyptodonts whilst trying to avoid the predatory “Terror Birds” such as Phorusrhacus.
+Perhaps wandering the grassy plains of South America eating roots, fruit and leaves and sharing the plains with sloths and glyptodonts whilst trying to avoid the predatory “Terror Birds” such as Phorusrhacus.

 This fossil may well represent the largest rodent known to date, although the rodent Phoberomys pattersoni from the Miocene of Brazil and Venezuela may also have been around the same size but perhaps with a longer tail.